Rochet2/smallfolk_cpp/README.md

 ### table access
 There are several methods for accessing and editing a table.
-*Note* Inserted values will be deep copies.
+**Note Inserted values will be deep copies in all cases.**

 The way of accessing and inserting map elements are the get and set member functions `luaval.get(key)`, `luaval.set(key, value)`.
 The function `set` returns the accessed table itself, so you can chain it to set multiple values.
 When a value is attempted to be set as nil, it will be erased from the table instead.
-These functions do not throw unless you use them on non table objects or with nil keys.
+These functions do not throw unless you use them on non table objects or with nil keys. `luaval.setignore(key, value)` works like `luaval.set(key, value)`, except it will not do anything if a value already exists in the table for that key.

 The get method above will provide only const reference access to the table elements.
 For non const access to elements you must use the `[]` operator like so `luaval[key]`.
 If the accessed key does not exist in the accessed table then a nil value is created to the table for that key.
 This means that accessing nonexisting elements will create clutter to the table.
 Setting a value to nil will not erase it from the table.
 This operator does not throw unless you use it on non table objects or with nil keys.